Forming an LLC in an American state

 - 2. Operating agreement

 Many states require an operating agreement defining the rights and responsibilities of each LLC member and describing the organization’s operating terms.

 A third party, registered in the same state as the business is established is the registered Agent.
-The registered agent is nominated to receive and send official documents on your behalf, such as service of process notices, official government notifications, tax forms and notice of lawsuits.
+The registered agent is nominated to receive and send official documents on your behalfs, such as service of process notices, official government notifications, tax forms, and a notice of lawsuits.

 General permission is also available to sell the shares so purchased or acquired.

-An Indian Party can make overseas direct investment in any bonafide activity.
+An Indian Party can make an overseas direct investment in any bonafide activity.

 Prohibited sectors for overseas direct investment-

 Indian banks operating in India can set up JVs/WOSs abroad provided they obtain clearance under the Banking Regulation Act, 1949, from the Department of Banking Regulation (DBR), CO, RBI.

 Specific approval of the RBI is necessary for an overseas JV / WOS, with equity participation (direct or indirect) by an Indian party, to offer financial products linked to Indian Rupee (e.g. non-deliverable trades involving foreign currency, rupee exchange rates, stock indices linked to the Indian market, etc.)

 Joint Venture (JV)”/ “Wholly Owned Subsidiary (WOS)” means a foreign entity formed, registered or incorporated in accordance with the laws and regulations of the host country in which the Indian party/Resident Indian makes a direct investment;